vaibhav-karnwal/Flutter-Documentation/README.md

 ## Style

 * centerTitle --> used to center the text in title in AppBar (centerTitle: true)
+* backgroundColor --> used to set background color in AppBar (backgroundColor: Colors.red)

 Flutter is a fully open-source project, and we welcome contributions.
 Information on how to get started can be found at our